 Cho describes seeing mothers in Seoul dousing their kids in sunscreen.
 “I’d hear them talk to their little kids about the importance of moisturizing,” she says.
 Since long-lasting pigmentation starts when you’re very young, the Korean mindset is to prevent it early.
 As Cho observed these children’s skincare habits, already more developed than hers at 22, it started to make sense why her Korean friends had such glowing complexions.

 Yoon remembers tagging along with her mother to their facialist as young as three years old.
-“She would give me little toddler facials,” Yoon says (without laughing at all).
+“She would give me little toddler facials,” Yoon says.
 “Growing up like that, you learn that in the Korean beauty culture, your skin is a part of self-care.”

 Just as we Americans consider fitness and nutrition important for our overall health, Koreans think the same of skincare.
 According to Yoon, that’s essential to remember.
 “In Korea, skincare is not seen as a vanity thing, it’s not seen as a high-maintenance thing.
 It’s seen as a way to take care of yourself.”